Banking, Money and Taxes in Belgium

 Numerous local and international banks have branches in the country, with the main banks being ING Belgium, KBC Bank, AXA Bank Europe and BNP Paribas Fortis.

-The country is part of the Eurozone and the currency in Belgium has been the Euro since 2002.
+The country is part of the Eurozone and the currency in Belgium is the Euro.
 One euro is divided into 100 cents.

 Banking in Belgium